marksmithson/mark.smithson.me/blog/2021-11-15/index.md

 ## Changing captured values

 So far we have been capturing the value of `const` variables which cannot change.
-What happens if are capturing a variable which may change in the Pulumi program?
+What happens if we are capturing a variable which may change in the Pulumi program?
+Lets try it:

 ```ts
 let secondMessage = "Hello from Pulumi before the callback";